The Difference Between Hiring an Agency and Having Marketing Owned

 If results are messy, who owns fixing the whole path?

-If the answer is unclear, you are not handing off marketing.
+If the answer is unclear, you are not getting marketing ownership.
 You are hiring another vendor to manage.

 Done reading?
 Let us handle the marketing.